zm1990s/dify-docs/en/guides/workflow/bulletin.md

 • Create a file-type variable in the “Start” node.

 • Reference this file variable in subsequent nodes instead of using the LEGACY `sys.files` variable.

+#### 4. How to handle missing image upload icons in previously published Chatflow applications?

+It is recommended to republish the application, and the file upload icon will appear in the application's chat box.

 #### We Value Your Feedback